abhiBhadoriya007/RNTask_Project/README.md

 npm start --clean-cache

 To run the app on iOS:
-In the terminal, type "I" and press enter to run the iOS version of the app.
+In the metro terminal, type "i" to run the iOS version of the app.

 To run the app on Android:
 Open Android Studio and navigate to the "android" folder of the unzipped code.
 Sync the Gradle by clicking on the "Sync Project with Gradle Files" button.
-In the terminal, type "a" and press enter to run the Android version of the app.
+In the metro terminal, type "a" to run the Android version of the app.

+These steps will ensure that the necessary dependencies are installed, the project is properly configured, and the app is launched either on iOS or Android.

+Please note that these instructions assume you have the required development environment and tools set up for React Native development.